great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/filesystem/connect_filesystem_source_data.md

 <InfoFilesystemDatasourceRelativeBasePaths />

-2. Run the following Python code to pass `name` and `base_directory` as parameters when you create your Datasource:
+2. Run the following Python code to pass `name` and `base_directory` as parameters when you create your Data Source:

     ```python name="tests/integration/docusaurus/connecting_to_your_data/fluent_datasources/how_to_connect_to_one_or_more_files_using_pandas.py create_datasource"
     ```

 <TipFilesystemDatasourceNestedSourceDataFolders />

-### Add a Data Asset to the Datasource
+### Add a Data Asset to the Data Source

 A Data Asset requires the following information to be defined:

 - `name`: The Data Asset name.
-Helpful when you define multiple Data Assets in the same Datasource.
+Helpful when you define multiple Data Assets in the same Data Source.

 - `batching_regex`: A regular expression that matches the files to be included in the Data Asset.